18F/before-you-ship/_pages/ato/controls.md

 ### Monitoring

-CloudWatch, CloudTrail, New Relic, Splunk
+One or more of CloudWatch, CloudTrail, New Relic, Splunk, etc.

 * AU-2 Audit Events
 * AU-6 Audit Review, Analysis, and Reporting